waHAHJIAHAO/Nano-EmoX/README.md

 ```

 ### Model Weights
+Download the original weights of these models to the "models" folder.
 | Model Name                                                                          |   Model Type   |
 | :---------------------------------------------------------------------------------- | :------------: |
 | [clip-vit-large-patch14](https://huggingface.co/openai/clip-vit-large-patch14)      | Visual Encoder |